MalakaSupun/MS_Stopwatch-Timer-With-AudioPlay/README.md

 # Stopwatch-Timer-With-AudioPlay

-This is a fun project that can used for day-to-day needs.
+This is a fun project that can used for day-to-day needs.<br />

-We can use this project as your stopwatch ⏱ or timer ⏲ with simple MP3 Player .
+We can use this project as your stopwatch ⏱ or timer ⏲ with simple MP3 Player .<br />

-Not only that it is transparent too.
-So, you can use this program while doing other tasks....
+Not only that it is transparent* too.
+So, you can use this program while doing other tasks as well.... <br />
+Application has a round progress bar that can count 60 seconds.😇

 #### Requirements :